Table of Contents

-Because a user’s entire shopping experience happens on Instagram with Instagram Shopping, it can add another headache-inducing drawback for brands: order fulfillment.
+Because a user’s entire shopping experience happens on Instagram with Instagram Shopping, it can add another headache-inducing drawback for brands: order fulfilment.

-As multichannel marketing becomes increasingly more mainstream, where brands reach potential customers through multiple sales channels, multichannel inventory and fulfillment management through a single fulfillment dashboard becomes increasingly more necessary.
+As multichannel marketing becomes increasingly more mainstream, where brands reach potential customers through multiple sales channels, multichannel inventory and fulfilment management through a single fulfilment dashboard becomes increasingly more necessary.

-Because Instagram keeps all customer data on its platform, it is difficult for brands to fulfill orders through omnichannel fulfillment management efficiently.
+Because Instagram keeps all customer data on its platform, it is difficult for brands to fulfil orders through omnichannel fulfilment management efficiently.

-Companies like ShipBob specialize in offering the most robust omnichannel fulfillment platform that solves the fulfillment issues caused by Instagram Shopping.
+Companies like ShipBob specialize in offering the most robust omnichannel fulfilment platform that solves the fulfilment issues caused by Instagram Shopping.

-Multichannel fulfillment with ShipBob is affordable, too, as not having to do any shipping ourselves enables us to keep low overhead, and ShipBob’s transparent pricing across channels provides even more cost-savings.”
+Multichannel fulfilment with ShipBob is affordable, too, as not having to do any shipping ourselves enables us to keep low overhead, and ShipBob’s transparent pricing across channels provides even more cost-savings.”